 According to an annual study conducted by the National Center for Statistics and Analysis (NCSA), an office of NHTSA, 5,286 motorcyclists were killed in motorcycle accidents in 2016, a 5.1% increase from the 5,029 killed in 2015.
 Ninety-four percent of those killed were drivers and 6% were passengers.
 Forty-two of those deaths occurred in New Mexico.
 Additionally, 88,000 motorcyclists were injured in accidents in 2015.
-In 2016, motorcyclists represented 13% of all traffic fatalities, despite being only 3% of all registered vehicles and responsible for only 0.7% of all vehicle miles travelled in the U.S., according to the National Safety Council (NSC).
+In 2016, motorcyclists represented 13% of all traffic fatalities, despite being only 3% of all registered vehicles and responsible for only 0.7% of all vehicle miles traveled in the U.S., according to the National Safety Council (NSC).

 Below are some of the most common causes of motorcycle accidents:

-Left turn accidents.
+Left-turn accidents.
 The most common cause of fatal accidents involving a motorcycle and another vehicle occurs when the other vehicle is making a left turn while the motorcycle is going straight in the opposite direction.
 This type of accident accounted for 41% of the two-vehicle fatal crashes in 2016.
 In contrast, both vehicles were going straight in 23% of the crashes.

 Driving while intoxicated.
 According to NHTSA, 37% of riders who died in single-vehicle accidents were driving while intoxicated.
 Driving a motorcycle under the influence is illegal, and anyone who causes an accident while driving under the influence may face both civil and criminal penalties.